|

 1945 (see also similar damage to the Kongreßhalle).

-This view also shows how the Zeppelintribüne, in common with many other Third Reich
+These views also show how the Zeppelintribüne, in common with many other Third Reich

 structures (such as the Kehlsteinhaus "Eagles

-Nest"), was not built of solid rock, but of marble blocks laid over a brick or
+Nest"), was not built of solid rock, but of stone blocks laid over a brick or

 |